MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 ---
 # Sharing limits

-Managed environments allow admins to influence how broadly makers can share canvas apps.
+Managed Environment allow admins to influence how broadly makers can share canvas apps.
 There are two sharing controls.

 |Sharing control   |System behavior when checked?   |
 |---------|---------|